 We plan our expenses based on certain assumptions about the length and variability of our sales cycle.
 These assumptions are based upon historical trends for sales cycles and conversion rates associated with our existing customers.
-As we continue to focus on sales to larger organizations, we expect our sales cycles to lengthen and become less predictable, which may harm our financial results.
-Factors that may influence the length and variability of our sales cycle include, among other things:
+As we continue to focus on sales to larger organizations and in light of the current COVID-19 environment, our sales cycles are lengthening in certain circumstances and becoming less predictable, which may harm our financial results.
+Other factors that may influence the length and variability of our sales cycle include, among other things:

-- the need to raise awareness about the uses and benefits of our platform, including our customer identity products; - the need to allay privacy, regulatory and security concerns;

-- the discretionary nature of purchasing and budget cycles and decisions; - the competitive nature of evaluation and purchasing processes; - announcements or planned introductions of new products, features or functionality by us or our competitors; and - often lengthy purchasing approval processes.
+- the need to raise awareness about the uses and benefits of our platform, including our customer identity products; - the need to allay privacy, regulatory and security concerns; - the discretionary nature of purchasing and budget cycles and decisions; - the competitive nature of evaluation and purchasing processes; - announcements or planned introductions of new products, features or functionality by us or our competitors; and - often lengthy purchasing approval processes.